morganrivers/ClockifyAutomation/README.md

         unzip morgan @ allfed.info.ical.zip
         HINT: you probably want to confirm yes to any prompts here. mv morgan\@allfed.info.ics ~/Code/ClockifyAutomation/data/gcal.ics
-4. [optional, if on linux] Install calcurse.
+4. [optional, and only if on linux] Install calcurse.
 Or if on windows, some other quick calendar inspection tool.
 Google calendar may be fine for this purpose.
         $ calcurse -P #CAUTION: PURGES ALL DATA PREVIOUSLY STORED IN CALCURSE
         $ calcurse -i data/calendar_output_raw.ics
         $ calcurse